Byzantine Empire under the Macedonian dynasty: Policies of Subsequent Emperors

 The emperors that followed Basil I and Leo VI like Romanos I Lekapenos, Nikephoros II and John I Tzimiskes introduced reforms to curb the power of the powerful Anatolian aristocrats called the "Dynatoi" who had been buying land from commoners and increasing their power day-by-day.
 In 996, Basil II issued a law targeting Dynatoi landowners, demanding restitution of lands acquired illegally and requiring proof of title.
 These actions increased his popularity among the peasants greatly which served as a loyal manpower base, allowing the empire to raise loyal troops in vast quantities when needed.

 Fiscal Policy and Taxation

 The Macedonian emperors introduced fiscal policies aimed at protecting the empire’s agrarian tax base and limiting the influence of wealthy landowners.
 Their measures focused on safeguarding smallholding peasants, whose farms provided stable revenue for the state.
-Basil II’s legislation of 996 required powerful landlords to return lands they had taken unlawfully and to present proof of legitimate ownership, which helped keep village communities intact and taxable.
+Basil II's legislation of 996 required powerful landlords to return lands they had taken unlawfully and to present proof of legitimate ownership, which helped keep village communities intact and taxable.
 A major part of these policies was the allelengyon, a rule that made rich landowners responsible for paying the taxes owed by poorer peasants in their area.
 This discouraged the aristocracy from absorbing peasant lands and ensured that the state did not lose revenue, while also preserving a loyal rural population that could supply soldiers when needed.

+Military Administration

+Under the Macedonian dynasty, the military and administrative structure of the empire underwent significant reform, especially under Basil II.
+His legislations targeted the powerful Anatolian aristocratic families known as the Dynatoi, who had been steadily accumulating the lands of smallholding peasants.
+By restricting their expansion and protecting peasant property, Basil II strengthened central authority, gained widespread support among the rural population, and secured a loyal manpower base for the imperial army.

+Tagmata

+The Tagmata the professional standing army of the empire grew in size by Basil II's time the Tagmata included units like the Scholai, Excubitors, Vigla, Hikanatoi, Manglabitai, Noumeroi, Vestiaritai and the Teichistai.
+However, under Basil II a new inclusion the Varangian Guard was added being elite and feared Norsemen personally loyal to the emperor.